soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture4.md

 - Give examples of __external representatons__ that help with memory load reduction, computational offloading and cognitive tracing
     - Benefits of external representations
         - externeralizing info is very helpful for _remembering_
-        - _computational offloading_: using tools an ddevices to carry out computations and other tasks
+        - _computational offloading_: using tools and devices to carry out computations and other tasks
             - eg. doing math problems on paper -> allows you to see the change, come back to it later, share with others
     - modification: reflecting changes or intention by modifying external representations by: annotation, cognifive tracing
         - _cognitive tracing_: manipulating objects into new orders and structures